- Shireen Dickson (President), Choreographer, Producer

 - Tom Dempsey, Guitarist, Composer, Assistant Professor of Music, LaGuardia Community of College

-- Eli Yamin (President), Artistic Director and Founding Board President
+- Eli Yamin (Artistic Director), Pianist, Composer, Educator and Founding Board President

 Guitarist Tom Dempsey’s reputation for hard swinging sophistication and pure musicality have made him a distinct voice in the New York jazz scene.
 Dempsey has performed and/or recorded with a virtual “Who’s Who” of world renowned jazz musicians including: Wynton Marsalis, George Coleman, Kenny Barron, Roy Haynes, Bobby McFerrin, Paquito D’Rivera, Jack McDuff, Jim Hall, John Abercrombie, Brad Mehldau, John Scofield, Tal Farlow, Buddy Montgomery, Gerald Wilson, Mel Torme, Richard Wyands, Muhal Richard Abrams, and Dave Brubeck.
 He has recorded four CDs as a leader and has also recorded as a sideman on many recordings.
 Since 1992, Tom has been performing as a leader and a sideman at some of the top jazz venues throughout the world including the JVC Jazz Festival, SF Jazz Festival, The Blue Note, Yoshi’s, Smalls, and Smoke.